FabioRosado/100DaysOfCode/log.md

 **Thoughts:** Only one exercises to go in order for me to finish the algorithm course, just need to implement a Caesar Cipher in javascript, since I have done it before in Python this should be fairly easy to implement.

 **Links:** [Freecodecamp algorithms](day-84/freecodecamp-algorithms-2.js)

+### Day 85: May 10, 2018 (Freecodecamp, podcasts, cloudassessment, the odin project)
+##### Freecodecamp, podcasts, cloudassessment, the odin project

+**Today's Progress**:  Finished the Caesar Cipher challenge on freecodecamp, enrolled on the cloudassesment and started learning about aws.
+Started working on a project for the odin project in which we need to create a rock paper scissors game.

+**Thoughts:** The Caesar cipher took me a bit to think through as I wanted to use the unicode chars and the charCodeAt(), fromCharCode() functions to get the deciphered letter.
+It was fun playing around on cloudassesment and I have learned something completely new and different than anything that I have used so far - the aws console is a bit scary with so much stuff that I have no idea what it does - but the challenges been fun to do and I am learning as I go.
+Finally, I have almost completed a game of rock paper scissors built on the console for the odin project.
+Overall, I'm quite pleased with today.